4paradigm/pafka/README.md

 You can also contact the authors directly for any feedback:
 - ZHANG Hao: zhanghao@4paradigm.com
 - LU Mian: lumian@4paradigm.com
-- Yang Jun: yangjun@4paradigm.com
+- YANG Jun: yangjun@4paradigm.com
-- Chen Cheng: chencheng@4apradigm.com
+- CHEN Cheng: chencheng@4apradigm.com